 Clean air is one of our most important survival needs because we can only survive a few minutes without it.
 Air quality is not all that great when you start digging a hole in the ground and encase yourself in a closed structure.

 This means a constant power supply and fans and motors.
 Back up replacement parts and knowledge of how to fix the system will be needed because you will not be able to call someone to come fix it for you.

 Being underground will introduce the problem of having to deal with groundwater and moisture.
 While we depend on water for life it also brings a few issues we must deal with.

-If there is not a way to deal with water it could potentially flood a bunker, destroy supplies or create an environment that breeds germs and mold.
+If there is not a way to deal with water, it could potentially flood a bunker, destroy supplies or create an environment that breeds germs and mold.

-One of the best reasons to be in a bunker can also be one of its biggest downfalls.
-Security.
-A limited number of entry points can be easier to defend but it also offers a limited number of exits.
+One of the best reasons to be in a bunker can also be one of its biggest downfalls: security.
+A limited number of entry points can be easier to defend, but it also offers a limited number of exits.

 An intelligent threat above the bunker or an unfortunate threat within the bunker, i.e. a fire, may make you wish you had some windows or additional exit points.

 Unfortunately, some regions just are not conducive to placing a bunker underground.
-Examples include along coastlines or other locations where the water table is shallow or areas where there is frequent seismic activity.
+Examples include along coastlines or other locations where the water table is shallow, or areas where there is frequent seismic activity.

 Human beings are not underground creatures.
 We need space to move around, fresh air, sunlight, natural sounds, and seeing the blue sky.

-Anyone who as spent time in isolation away from the above list will tell you that is not a pleasant experience.
+Anyone who has spent time in isolation away from the above list will tell you that is not a pleasant experience.
 Being in a confined space for a long time will have a negative impact on your physical health as well as your mental health.

-If you plan on having a bunker for long term protection think about ways to incorporate aspects of nature underground.
+If you plan on having a bunker for long term protection, think about ways to incorporate aspects of nature underground.
 Install UV lights and imitation sunlight.
 Hang pictures of outdoor landscapes or screens that display the natural world.
 Have a way to listen to recordings of natural sounds that include storms, running water, and birds.

-Space and the funds needed for someone, or multiple people, to survive underground for a long term event just doesn’t seem like a plausible idea in my mind.
-Bunkers can be a great investment for you and your family but take your time and conduct the proper research.
-Because there is more to them just digging a hole in the ground and shutting the hatch.
+Space and the funds needed for someone (or multiple people) to survive underground for a long-term event just doesn’t seem like a plausible idea in my mind for the average person.
+Bunkers can be a great investment for you and your family, but take your time and conduct the proper research.
+Because there is more to them than just digging a hole in the ground and shutting the hatch.